benthayer/git-gud/README.md

 cd ..
 mkdir test
 cd test
-git gud start # Initializes a git repository and lets us start using git gud from within this folder
+git gud init # Initializes a git repository and lets us start using git gud from within this folder
 ```

 Once it's installed, you can access all the features that Git Gud has to offer.